coderefinery/presentations/phase-2-proposal.md

 - Very fruitful collaboration with Richard Darst: lesson development and sharing of material, co-organized two CodeRefinery workshops
 - Commitment to sponsoring two workshops per year as part of top-to-bottom, yearly training program
+- Will spread this model through Finnish Grid and Cloud Infrastructure university partners.

 ### Nordic RSE